 San Diego State's 35,000 students pursue real-world challenges under the guidance of internationally recognized mentors in innovative on-campus labs, entrepreneurship centers and business incubators.
-SDSU is a research university with high research activity and also has earned the Carnegie Community Engagement Classification.
+SDSU is a R2 doctoral university with higher research activity and also has earned the Carnegie Community Engagement Classification.

 Leadership Starts Here

 Prior to Dr. Hirshman's appointment at SDSU, he served as provost and senior vice president for Academic Affairs at the University of Maryland, Baltimore County.
 He also had been chief research officer at the George Washington University and chaired the Department of Psychology there and at the University of Colorado at Denver.
 He began his academic career, rising to the rank of full professor, at the University of North Carolina at Chapel Hill.

 Dr. Hirshman earned his bachelor's degree summa cum laude in economics and mathematics from Yale and his master's degree and Ph.D. in cognitive psychology from UCLA.
 He is a fellow of the American Psychological Association.
 His research and teaching focus on the psychopharmacology of human cognition, using an interdisciplinary approach that involves collaboration among psychologists, medical doctors and statisticians.
 Dr. Hirshman has served as associate editor of the Journal of Experimental Psychology: Learning, Memory & Cognition and Psychonomic Bulletin & Review.